timothyas/xesn/paper.md

 `Xesn` is designed to address all of these points.
-Additionally, while there are some design flexibilities for the ESN architectures, the overall interface is streamlined, based on the parameter and design impact study shown by @platt_systematic_2022.
+Additionally, while there are some design flexibilities for the ESN architectures, the overall interface is streamlined based on the parameter and design impact study shown by @platt_systematic_2022.

 ## GPU Deployment